bikespace/bikespace/README.md

 ## Running the frontend
 Install `gatsby-cli` globally on your machine, following these [instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli).
-Source code for the frontend service is under `bikespace_frontend`, it is written in typescript with Reach framework and served with gatsby.
+Source code for the frontend service is under `bikespace_frontend`, it is written in typescript with React framework and served with gatsby.
 Running the frontend:
 ```shell
 make run-frontend
 ```

+The development frontend server should be running at `127.0.0.1:8080`

 ## API Docs